loganintech/gitpub/README.md

 ### Gitlab
 ```
-github_repo_creator-gitlab 0.2.0
+gitpub-gitlab 0.1.0
 Logan Saso <logansaso@gmail.com>
 Create a repo on gitlab.

 USAGE:
-    github_repo_creator gitlab [OPTIONS] --name <name> --path <path> --auth <token>
+    gitpub gitlab [OPTIONS] --name <name> --path <path> --token <token>

 FLAGS:
+    -h, --help
-    -h, --help       Prints help information
+            Prints help information

+    -V, --version
-    -V, --version    Prints version information
+            Prints version information

 OPTIONS:
+        --approvals_before_merge <approvals_before_merge>
+            Number of approvals required before a merge.

+        --ci_config_path <ci_config_path>
+            Path to CI config file.

+        --container_registry <container_registry_enabled>
-        --container_registry <container_registry_enabled>    Enables or disables container registry for this repo.
+            Enables or disables container registry for this repo.

+        --default_branch <default_branch>
-        --default_branch <default_branch>                    Set default branch.
+            Set default branch.
 Defaults to master.

-    -d, --description <description>                          A short description of the repository.
+    -d, --description <description>
+            A short description of the repository.

+        --import_url <import_url>
-        --import_url <import_url>                            Supply a URL to import a repo from.
+            Supply a URL to import a repo from.

+    -r, --initialize_with_readme <initialize_with_readme>
+            Create a blank README in the project.

-    -i, --issues <issues_enabled>                            Enable or disable issues for this repo.
+    -i, --issues <issues_enabled>
+            Enable or disable issues for this repo.
 Defaults to true.

+        --jobs <jobs_enabled>
-        --jobs <jobs_enabled>                                Enables or disables jobs for this repo.
+            Enables or disables jobs for this repo.

+        --lfs <lfs_enabled>
+            Enables git large file support.

+        --merge_method <merge_method>
+            Sets the merge method.

+        --merge <merge_requests_enabled>
-    -m, --merge <merge_requests_enabled>                     Enables or disables merge requests.
+            Enables or disables merge requests.
 Defaults to true.

+        --mirror <mirror>
+            Enables pull mirroring in a project.

+        --mirror_trigger_builds <mirror_trigger_builds>
+            Enables builds on pull mirroring.

-    -n, --name <name>                                        The name of the new project.
+    -n, --name <name>
+            The name of the new project.
 Equals path if not provided.

+        --namespace_id <namespace_id>
-        --namespace_id <namespace_id>                        Namespace for the new project (defaults to the current user’s namespace)
+            Namespace for the new project (defaults to the current user’s namespace)

+        --discussion_resolution_required <only_allow_merge_if_all_discussions_are_resolved>
+            Requires discussions are resolved before a merge.

+        --pipeline_success_required <only_allow_merge_if_pipeline_succeeds>
+            Requires pipelines to succeed before a merge.

+        --path <path>
-    -p, --path <path>                                        Repository name for new project.
+            Repository name for new project.
 Generated based on name if not provided (generated lowercased with dashes).

+        --merge_request_link_on_commit <printing_merge_request_link_enabled>
+            Print the merge request link when committing to the repository.

+        --public_builds <public_builds>
+            Lets jobs be viewed by non-project members.

+        --repository_storage <repository_storage>
+            Which storage shard the repo is one.
+Available only to admins.

+        --request_access_enabled <request_access_enabled>
+            Allow users to request member access.

+        --shared_runners <shared_runners_enabled>
-        --shared_runners <shared_runners_enabled>            Enables or disables shared runners for this repo.
+            Enables or disables shared runners for this repo.

+        --snippets <snippets_enabled>
-        --snippets <snippets_enabled>                        Enables or disables snippets for this repo.
+            Enables or disables snippets for this repo.

+        --tag_list <tag_list>...
+            A list of tags for a repo.

+    -t, --token <token>
-    -k, --auth <token>                                       A personal access token.
+            A personal access token.
 Alternatively read from GITLAB_REPO_TOKEN env variable [env: GITLAB_REPO_TOKEN=<YOUR_TOKEN>]

+    -p, --visibility <visibility>
-        --visibility <visibility>                            The visibility of the project `public, internal, private` [possible values: public, internal, private]
+            The visibility of the project. [possible values: public, internal, private]

-    -w, --wiki <wiki_enabled>                                Enables or disables wikis for this repo.
+    -w, --wiki <wiki_enabled>
+            Enables or disables wikis for this repo.
 Defaults to true.
 ```